 Brainpotting helps clients release trauma without talking through it.
 It is a powerful tool in working on performance enhancement and expansion of positive or desirable states.

 Monika Gos is a Chartered Clinical Psychologist and an international Brainspotting Trainer.
-She has trained and practiced widely in both Europe and the USA.
-She provides consultation and training to Health Trusts and develops treatment programmes and training, e.g., Suicide Prevention training, for one of the largest charities in the UK.
+She has trained and practised widely in both Europe and the USA.
+Monika provides training and consultation to Health Trusts and one of the largest charities in the UK.

 Monika has a private practice in central London where she works with adults and couples